will-wow/ramda-talk-old/deck/deck.md

 ???

-But, we wrapped Ramda's curry function around our function decleration.
-That means that like the library functions, we can call filterMarbles color, red to re-create the function that pulled out red marbles, which is nice.
+But, we wrapped Ramda's curry function around our function deceleration.
+That means that like with the library functions, we can call filterMarbles color, red to re-create the function that pulled out red marbles, which is nice.
 But we could also make a function that takes a color and a marble array, or just call the whole thing at once.

 ---